 5 Questions to Ask About Your Medications Poster

 Both versions can be downloaded and saved to your computer to print.
-The PDF Fillable version lets you enter your data on-screen instead of completing by hand.
+PDF Fillable version – Download and save template first before filling in your information.

 © Manitoba Institute for Patient Safety, 2016